 The scope of livestock slaughter

 I will close these notes with some statistics.
-The following are the United States livestock and poultry slaughter statistics for the year of 2014 (with a bit of rounding), from the USDA National Agricultural Statistics Service:2
+The following are the United States livestock and poultry slaughter statistics for 2017 (with a bit of rounding), from the USDA National Agricultural Statistics Service:2

 - 2.3 million sheep and lambs